Center for Human Enrichment

 70 new participants into the program.
 To be eligible, students must identify as a

 first-generation college student, meaning neither adoptive nor biological parents

 have earned a bachelor’s degree, and meet federal income guidelines set by the U.S.

 Department of Education.

 CHE/SSS participants become part of a caring community that supports their academic success and personal growth from the time they enter UNC until they graduate.
+Accepted participants must commit to utilizing CHE's program services throughout their undergraduate career.
 As part of our program, students benefit from: